 On a more practical level, cedar is a lightweight but strong softwood, resistant to splitting or warping.
 This provides a quality fence that will stand the test of time.

 We source our cedar wood fencing from a Reading based company called The Timber Merchants.
 Below are two examples of the high-quality products they can supply.

 A contemporary garden theme can be enhanced by adding colour to your fence; a coat of paint can also make a cheaper fence panel look a lot more expensive!
 This isn’t a job for the fainthearted, however, especially if you have a larger garden!
 It’s a time-consuming job but the finished look can be worth it.

-Trentwood Fencing has many years of experience helping customers choose the right style of fencing.
+Trentwood Fencing has many years of experience helping customers in Oxfordshire choose the right style of fencing.
 If you’re looking for a contemporary fence, competitively priced and with guaranteed workmanship, ask us for a quote.

 Our thanks to Jacksons Fencing for their permission to use images of their Louvre and Country Woven fence panels.